 Organising the Unicode CodespaceNow, at 1,114,112 different code points there is not getting away from the fact that the Unicode codespace is pretty larger.
 To help with this, the Unicode standard organises the Unicode codespace into 17 planes with each plane containing 65,536 characters.
 The first plane, Plane 0, is called the Basic Multilingual Plane (BMP).
 This plan contains most of the characters and symbols you’ll commonly encounter.
 After the Basic Multilingual Plane come the supplementary planes.
 The first of the supplementary planes is Plane 1 – the Supplementary Multilingual Plane (SMP).
 The Supplementary Multilingual Plane contains the characters for a number of historic scripts, Egyptian hieroglpyhs, cuneiform scripts, historic and modern musical notations, mathematical alphanumerics, emoji and other pictographic sets and game symbols such as playing cards, Mah Jongg tiles and dominoes.
 Beyond this are the remaining supplementary planes.

 Room For ExpansionIn general, the remaining supplementary planes in Unicode are empty.
 Not all Unicode Scalar values are assigned encoded characters and in reality only around 10% them are actually in use.
 Within these unused scalars the Unicode Standard also builds in a number of private use areas.
 These private use areas are designated areas within the Unicode character space that, by definition, will never have any characters assigned to them.
 These areas can be used by third-party organisations to define their own character mappings without conflicting with the assignments of the Unicode Standard.

 DuplicatesNow, with so many characters being encoded within the Unicode standard, it is not uncommon for seemingly identical characters to be encoded multiple times with different Unicode Scalars.
+For example

 C (U+0042 LATIN CAPITAL LETTER C)and the

 C (U+0421 CYRILLIC CAPITAL LETTER ES)look visually identical when they are rendered but they are actually different characters and the key here is that they have different meanings.
 By encoding characters with different meaning using different code points, the Unicode Standard is able to retain the meaning of these separate characters whilst simplifying the conversion from legacy encodings.
 So although those characters look identical, they are actually distinct characters.
 There are however, some true duplicates built into the Unicode Standard.
 For example, the entire ASCII latin alphabet (the first 128 characters of the Unicode Standard) are represented twice within the Unicode standard, once in the

 Basic LatinUnicode block (

 U+007F) and once in the

 Halfwidth and FullwidthUnicode Block (

 U+FFEF).
 There are also another group of characters that fall under a broader definition of “duplicate”.
 These characters have a different visual appearance or behaviour but in reality represent the same abstract character.
 Examples of this include the letters of the Greek alphabet which are used as mathematical symbols as well as Greek characters and the Roman Numerals which are encoded in the range

-U2188 in addition to the standard
+U2188in addition to the standard

+Basic Latinletters.
 So as you can see, the Unicode standard may have what appears to be a number of duplicate characters but when considered in the wider context of the entire Unicode code space these characters have been encoded as different code points due to their different meanings.
 Now you might think that this is wasteful in terms of storage, but in reality there is still a lot of room for expansion within the Unicode Standard.
 However, to help with this, the Unicode standard also has a trick that helps extend things even further.
 This is the concept of Combining Character Sequences.

 Combining Character SequencesIn the previous sections we’ve talked about how individual Unicode Scalars can be used to represent individual characters. [combining character sequences] ([http://unicode.org/faq/char_combmark.html]) build on this idea by using special sequences of one or more Unicode scalars that when combined produce a single perceived character also known as a grapheme.
 For example, in Unicode certain accented characters such as the letter

 é, can be represented in two different forms.
 In it’s precomposed form the character is encoded as a single unicode scalar (